RIT-MESH/Advanced-AWS-Secret-Access-Monitoring-and-Intelligent-Alerting/README.md

 ## Architecture Flow

-*(The Architecture Flow description remains the same as the previous README version - detailing the 10 steps from Access to Reporting/Hardening)*

 1.  **Access:** IAM User/Role attempts `GetSecretValue` on **Secrets Manager**.
 2.  **Logging:** **CloudTrail** logs the API call and delivers it to an **S3 Bucket** (`ritesh-secrets-monitoring-logs-...`).